 In addition to factual knowledge in a knowledge graph, a knowledge-based system needs to manage and execute rule-based knowledge.
 Rule-based knowledge is defined and executed on top of the factual knowledge in the knowledge graph.
 There are many different rule-based formalisms, many rooted in Datalog, all coming with their advantages and limitations.
 In AISA a key requirement is to have a flexible approach to rule-based reasoning, to be able to fulfil also unforeseen requirements which will emerge during the project.
-Prolog, more exactly, the versatile and tried and tested SWI-Prolog system, facilitates such a flexible approach.
-Example of the rules that can be stored and used to assess the situation are those related to separation provision.
-The knowledge-graph itself cannot be used to determine whether two aircraft are safely separated or not.
+Prolog (or more precisely, the versatile and tried and tested SWI-Prolog system) and Java are both approaches which facilitate such a flexible approach.
+Example of rules that can be stored and used to assess the situation are those related to separation provision.
+The knowledge graph itself cannot be used to determine whether two aircraft are safely separated or not.
 Such rules will be developed with the help of the domain experts, mainly ATCOs and ATM experts.

-The challenge now is to make reading and writing the KG from Prolog as easy as possible.
+The challenge now is to make reading and writing the KG from Java/Prolog as easy as possible.
 One way would be to access knowledge in triple form, using Prolog not only as a rule language but also as a query language for KGs, but then we would not take advantage of the convenience and power of SPARQL (a query language specifically designed for KGs).
 Fortunately, SWI-Prolog comes with a SPARQL client library which allows to read and write knowledge graphs from Prolog via SPARQL queries and updates.
 Using the SPARQL client library without further support, however, knowledge engineers would end up producing a lot of intricate boilerplate code, writing SPARQL queries and for reading out the SPARQL results into Prolog predicates.
-The KG-Prolog mapper will reduce the workload of knowledge engineers by automatically translating SHACL shapes (sets of related structural constraints) over classes and properties defined in RDFS to Prolog predicates, associated SPARQL queries (or update requests), as well as Prolog code for populating a predicate with the results of its associated SPARQL query (or executing a SPARQL update request with a Prolog predicate's extent as input).
+One solution is to develop a KG-Prolog mapper to reduce the workload of knowledge engineers by automatically translating SHACL shapes (sets of related structural constraints) over classes and properties defined in RDFS to Prolog predicates, associated SPARQL queries (or update requests), as well as Prolog code for populating a predicate with the results of its associated SPARQL query (or executing a SPARQL update request with a Prolog predicate's extent as input).